evothings/evothings-examples/README.md

             build.sh

 ## Documentation
 Documentation for the applications is currently maintained in a [separate repo](http://github.com/evothings/evothings-doc).
-It is also branched per version of Evothings, here is the [hosted examples documentation for Evothings Studio 2.1.x](https://evothings.com/2.1/doc/examples/examples.html)
+It is also branched per version of Evothings, here is the [hosted examples documentation for Evothings Studio 2.1.x](https://evothings.com/2.1/doc/examples/examples.html).
-[Documentation for example apps](https://evothings.com/doc/examples/examples.html) is available at the [Evothings documentation web site](https://evothings.com/doc/).

 ## It is quick and fun to get started with Evothings Studio
 [Download Evothings Studio](http://evothings.com/download) and be up and running with mobile IoT apps in minutes!